truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 When the replication source system is updated to SCALE 22.12.3, a mismatch in indirect block size (IBS) values can cause kernel panics when an encrypted replication task attempts to receive ZFS snapshots to the destination system.
 See [OpenZFS 2.1 Pull Request #15073](https://github.com/openzfs/zfs/pull/15073) for more details.

-Users are encouraged to update any TrueNAS CORE system used as replication destination to 13.0-U5.3 to avoid this issue.
+Users are encouraged to update any TrueNAS CORE system used as a replication destination to 13.0-U5.3 to avoid this issue.
 It is also recommended to update any ZFS-based systems currently used as a replication destination.

 * [NAS-122583](https://ixsystems.atlassian.net/browse/NAS-122583) Crash on ZFS replication receive with different indirect block size